 Read the rest of this article by subscribing to ABR Online for as little as $10 a month.
 We offer a range of subscription options, including print, which can be found by clicking here.
 If you are already a subscriber, enter your username and password in the ‘Log In’ section in the top right-hand corner of the screen.
 If you require assistance, contact us or consult the Frequently Asked Questions page.

-Daniel Juckes recently completed a PhD at Curtin University.
-His research and writing interests include objects, the poetics of prose, and the representation of the past.
-His work has been published in journals such as Axon, M/C Journal, TEXT, Westerly, and Life Writing.
+Daniel Juckes is a writer and academic from Perth, Western Australia.
+He works at Curtin University, and his research and writing interests include the poetics of prose and the representation of the past.
+His writing has been published in journals such as Axon, M/C Journal, TEXT, Westerly, and Life Writing.

 By this contributor